Kihelkonna Parish

 Kihelkonna Parish was a municipality in Saare County, Estonia.

-The parish included the islands named Aherahu, Juksirahu, Kalarahu, Käkirahu, Laasirahu, Loonalaid, Maturahu, Mihklirahu, Noogimaa, Nootamaa, Ojurahu, Salava, Uus-Nootamaa, Vaika islands, Vesiloo, and Vilsandi, and the peninsula (formerly an island) of Harilaid.
+The parish included the islands of Aherahu, Juksirahu, Kalarahu, Käkirahu, Laasirahu, Loonalaid, Maturahu, Mihklirahu, Noogimaa, Nootamaa, Ojurahu, Salava, Uus-Nootamaa, Vaika islands, Vesiloo, and Vilsandi, and the peninsula (formerly an island) of Harilaid.

 The municipality has a population of 891 (as of 1 January 2006) and covers an area of 245.94 km^{2}.

-During the administrative-territorial reform in 2017, all 12 municipalities on the island Saaremaa were merged into a single municipality – Saaremaa Parish.
+During the administrative-territorial reform in 2017, all 12 municipalities on the island of Saaremaa were merged into a single municipality – Saaremaa Parish.